 The brain consists of billions of interconnected neurons.
-The objective of the master's track Physiology of Synapses and Networks (PSN) is to understand how these neurons are organised and function in the network and how they influence our behavior.
-During the programme, you will meet the new challenges in neuroscience in a unique interdisciplinary training environment at the interface between cellular, network and behavioral neuroscience.
+The objective of the master's track Physiology of Synapses and Networks (PSN) is to understand how these neurons are organised and function in the network and how they influence our behaviour.
+During the programme, you will meet the new challenges in neuroscience in a unique interdisciplinary training environment at the interface between cellular, network and behavioural neuroscience.

 The first course Neurophysiology (6 EC) will introduce you to the advanced biophysical, cellular and molecular aspects of neuron and synapse physiology.

 The second course From synapse to network (6 EC) will highlight how synaptic plasticity processes, that take place during learning, modify neuronal network function.
 Analysis methods for neurophysiological and imaging data will be studied in a practical module using Matlab.

 The third course From network to behavior (6 EC) covers how changes in network activity lead to memory formation and behavioural adaptation, and will broaden your knowledge of neuroanatomy by hands-on human brain dissections.

 During the courses of the PSN track, a combination of educational techniques will be used: lectures, journal clubs, tutorials, project writing, presentations and hands-on laboratories.
 The topics are taught by experts from the University of Amsterdam, supported by guest lectures from national and international renowned scientists.
 State-of-the-art neurophysiological and optical methods like patch clamping, confocal imaging, optogenetics, voltage-sensitive dye imaging and their applications will be demonstrated.
 Based on the knowledge obtained in these three courses you will have the opportunity to write your own grant proposal to become accustomed with applying for funding.